10 Mar 2014

 The risk assessment is reviewed on a regular basis and updated as required.

 There is still no evidence of sustained human-to-human transmission of avian influenza A(H7N9) virus.
-However, four clusters suggest that limited human-to-human transmission may occur where there is close contact between cases and other people.
+However, clusters suggest that limited human-to-human transmission may occur where there is close contact between cases and other people.

 There is no indication that international spread has occurred, although when infected people from affected areas travel, their infection may be detected in another country.
+WHO continues to advise countries to move forward in strengthening influenza epidemiological and virological surveillance, reporting of human infections as applicable under the IHR (2005), and other national health preparedness actions.

 A scientific publication by the Infectious Diseases of Poverty indicates that it is necessary to regulate the poultry markets as long as poultry-to-poultry transmission is not well understoodFootnote 2.
 The Canadian Food and Inspection Agency (CFIA) published its “Preliminary Assessment of the Risk to Canadian Animals from the Novel H7N9 Influenza Virus Detected in China” and highlighted that: evidence to date strongly indicates that the novel H7N9 in poultry does not differ from other Influenza A viruses common in the animal population at the global level; this novel H7N9 virus is of avian origin and does not cause any severe clinical signs in poultry; and the risk to Canadian animals from the novel H7N9 influenza virus detected in China is considered to range from negligible to very low.
+The Food and Agriculture Organization of the United Nations (FAO) published an updated qualitative risk assessment on January 20, 2014.
+The FAO has identified there is an increased likelihood of avian influenza A(H7N9) spreading from an infected farm to an uninfected farm within affected areas of China, and from a known affected area to a “moderate to high-risk” area through live bird markets and live poultry movementsFootnote 6.

 No vaccine is currently publicly available for this subtype of the H7N9 influenza virus; although several candidate vaccines are undergoing clinical trials.
 WHO has recommended that an A/Anhui/1/2013-like virus be used for the development of A(H7N9) vaccines for pandemic preparedness purposes.
 There are currently no recommendations on the large-scale manufacture of avian influenza A(H7N9) vaccineFootnote 3.